 In most patients, the only implant sites available in the edentulous resected mandible are located in the symphyseal region.
 A minimum of two implants should be placed.
 However, more are desirable, if space allows, mainly for stability.

 Implant success rates in bone grafts used to restore mandibular continuity defects have been encouraging.
 Free bone grafts demonstrate a homogenous calcification pattern that results in an excellent bone-implant interface, particularly with fibula free flaps.
 To date, of the 54 implants that have been placed at the University of California, Los Angeles, (UCLA) in fibula free flaps, 46 are in function; 2 have been buried because of improper positioning or angulation; 3 have failed; and 3 have not yet been placed into function.
-More on the surgical placement of dental implants, and their prosthetic restoration.

 Surgical reconstruction and prosthodontic restoration both have limitations.
 The surgeon is limited by the availability of tissue, damage to the local vascular bed, and the need for periodic visual inspection of an oncologic defect.
 The prosthodontist is limited by the materials available for facial restoration, movable tissue beds, difficulties in retaining large prostheses, and a patient’s willingness to accept the result.
 The method of facial restoration should be considered before surgery and patients should participate in the decision making process with realistic expectations.